Operation of the Service

 5.13.1 Enforcement

 Fixed Automatic Number Plate Recognition (ANPR) cameras mounted on street lighting columns will detect unauthorized vehicles illegally driving in the bus only street and record the footage.
 This data is transmitted securely and uploaded onto the Council’s system.
-The footage is reviewed by authorized personnel who will identify each contravention recorded on the system and issue a Penalty Charge Notices (PCN) to the registered keeper/owner/hirer of the vehicle.
+The footage is reviewed by authorised personnel who will identify each contravention recorded on the system and issue a Penalty Charge Notices (PCN) to the registered keeper/owner/hirer of the vehicle.

 If a contravention has occurred, a PCN will be sent to the address of the registered keeper/owner/hirer of the vehicle, by post, within 28 days of the date of the alleged contravention.
 The PCN will be accompanied by photographic evidence of the contravention.